esilverm/nhl-api/README.md

 [statsapi-nhl](https://github.com/esilverm/statsapi-nhl) provides a simple, organized way to access the NHL api.

+***NOTICE: THIS VERSION OF THE REPOSITORY IS VERY OLD AND NOT RECOMMENDED FOR PRODUCTION USE.
+I AM CURRENTLY REWRITING THE ENTIRE THING IN ASYNC AWAIT.
+PLEASE WAIT FOR THIS BEFORE DOWNLOADING.
+IM SORRY FOR ANY INCONVENIENCE I CAUSED.
+I WROTE THIS IN HIGH SCHOOL.***

 ## Installing

 This library is distributed on `npm`.
 In order to add it as a dependency, run the following command: